rohandeb24/rohandeb24.github.io/_pages/about.md

 - Online Learning under resource constraints
 - Deep Learning: Optimization, Generalization, and Geometry

-## News
-⭐ Jan-2024: One paper accepted at AISTATS, 2024
-⭐ Jan 2024: One paper accepted at ICLR, 2024
-⭐ Aug 2023: Presented our paper at UAI, 2023 at Pittsburgh
-⭐ Aug 2022: Started Phd in CS at UIUC

 ## Selected Papers
 - **Contextual Bandits with Online Neural Regression**.